Moderna to build mRNA production plant in Canada within two years

 In May, Champagne said Ottawa would provide $199 million to Resilience Technologies in Mississauga, Ont., about half the cost of expanding its existing plant to make up to 640 million doses of mRNA vaccines every year.

-Canada has also promised $126 million for a new National Research Council to build a biologics production plant in Montreal.
+Canada has also promised $126 million for a new National Research Council to build a biologics production plant in Montreal, that is set to make the Novavax vaccine, once it is approved.

-That facility, which is nearing completion, is to make vaccine for Maryland's Novavax.
-The company had expected to request final authorization for its COVID-19 vaccine last spring but thus far that has not happened.
-Last week the company cited production consistency issues, when it delayed its expected request to the United States until the fall.
-It is the third time Novavax delayed its U.S. filing.

-It began a rolling review for authorization with Health Canada last winter, but the final approval has still not happened in this country either.
-Novavax is a subunit protein vaccine, not an mRNA vaccine.

 Canada also promised more than $400 million to help Sanofi complete a $925-million expansion of its vaccine production plant in Toronto.
 The existing plant mainly makes flu vaccines, and the expansion will focus on that as well.